jameswomack/rapid-prototyping_rivets_beefy_mocha/README.md

 #### Rivets
 Type in the input field within the page launched in your browser.
 See that the `<h2>` above it updates.
 This is demonstrating a three-way binding between the `<input>`, a `Backbone.Model` and the `<h2>`.

+Let's check out the view code: `cat -n js/view.js` (or `curl -L http://is.gd/5M9ny7|cat -n` if you're an HTTP person).
+The most important things happening here are:
+* Rivets is imported from a Rivets-Backbone importer
+* A Rivets HTML template is loaded via BRFS
+* A Rivets binding is created inside a once-run function inside `render`

 #### Beefy / BRFS
 See the output of `node -e "console.log(require('./package.json').scripts.start)"`.